New Hampshire Republican Senate nominee?

 BackgroundPolitician

-Notable personal detailsChristopher Thomas Sununu is an American politician and engineer who served as the 82nd governor of New Hampshire from 2017 to 2025.
-He previously served on the New Hampshire Executive Council (District 3) and worked as an environmental engineer, including hazardous-waste site remediation.
-He earned a civil and environmental engineering degree from the Massachusetts Institute of Technology and has been involved in business leadership in New Hampshire.
+Notable personal detailsChristopher Thomas Sununu is an American politician and engineer who served as the 82nd governor of New Hampshire from 2017 to 2025, after serving three terms on the New Hampshire Executive Council.
+He earned a B.S. from the Massachusetts Institute of Technology.
+He is married to Valerie Sununu and has three children.

 SourcesShowHide